jlguenego/jlg-i18n/README.md

 jlg-i18n
 ==========
-Angular module for i18n, with pluarlization and interpolation, and locale update without refreshing the Angular app.
+Angular module for i18n, with pluralization and interpolation, and locale update without refreshing the Angular app.

 This module brings the filter ```i18n```.